Baroness Elizabeth Hoyningen-Huene: Family

 Elizabeth was born in Detroit, Michigan to a Baltic German father and an American mother.
 She was the elder daughter of Barthold Theodor Hermann Hoyningen-Huene, a Baltic nobleman, military officer in the Chevalier Guard and lord of Navesti manor (near Võhma), and his wife, Emily Anne "Nan" Lothrop, a daughter of George Van Ness Lothrop, an American Ambassador to Russia.

 The couple were married in Detroit, Michigan, in 1888.

 Elizabeth was raised in the court of Saint Petersburg and in February 1914 was named maid of honour (Freylina) to Dowager Empress Maria, and Alexandra Feodorovna (Alix of Hesse).
 Maria Fedorovna was the mother of Nicholas the II.
 Elizabeth (Betty) had one sister, Helen 1889-1976, who became a fashion designer in France and the United States, using the name Helen de Huene.
 A brother George Hoyningen-Huene 1900-1968, a fashion photographer.
-Elizabeth married first Baron Nikolai Alexandrovitch Von Wrangel of Terpelitzy and later Lieutenant Colonel Charles Norman Buzzard.
+Elizabeth married first Baron Nikolai Alexandrovitch Von Wrangel of Terpelitzy (George Wrangell thus becoming her stepson), and later Lieutenant Colonel Charles Norman Buzzard.